Flood risk management

 What information should I provide?

-For some developments a flood risk assessment is required.
-More information is available at GOV.UK.
+For some developments a sequential test and/or flood risk assessment is required.
+More information is available in the document below and at GOV.UK - flood risk assessments.

 The flood zone maps produced by the Environment Agency are being updated soon.
 Please contact the Environment Agency for the most up-to-date information on flood risk.
 Older and basic versions of these maps are viewable on the constraints map.
 These will remain basic but will be updated soon. he Environment Agency has more detailed information that may well be needed for a flood risk assessment.

 For all major developments the development must also comply with the Sustainable Drainage Systems- non-statutory technical standards.
 Please see the following:

 - the winning and working of minerals or the use of land for mineral-working deposits;

 - waste development;

 - the number of dwellinghouses to be provided is 10 or more; or

 - the development is to be carried out on a site having an area of 0.5 hectares or more and it is not known whether the development falls within sub-paragraph (c) (i);